Ar-Kareem/pdf-mobile-integration/README.md

 [2] all needed components except for needing docker installed of course

-To see the webapp in action, go to the web browser and access {SERVER_URL}:4201
+To see the webapp in action, go to the web browser and access {SERVER_URL}

 # View and Prune local images